wodby/docs/2.0/docs/integrations/ovh.md

 Wodby provides integration with OVH Managed Kubernetes service.

 - OVH does not support highly available multi-AZ clusters
-- We always enable anti affinity fo the cluster
 - We always enable autoscale for the cluster
 - We disable `AlwaysPullImages` plugin
 - We use the metrics server that comes by default for the basic Wodby kubernetes monitoring